carriercomm/go-to/SecurityReport.md

 For testing the folling tools were used:

-* nmap for scanning network
-* metasploit for generating & deploying expoits
 * tcpdump for network sniffing
 * ApacheBench for benchmarking HTTP services
 * Custom Python scripts for DoS attacks